Does Fasting Help Treat Allergies and Sensitivities?

 If you improve your health, your tiny annoying immune reactions can be cured completely and that is what the core of this site is trying to accomplish.
 That is what I have done for myself and wish to share.

 It seems that restricting calories or not eating food nor liquids completely for a few days may do wonders for the body.
-There’s new research suggesting that fasting may increase white blood cell counts that are necessary to avoid unnecessary immune reactions to things that don’t bother you.
+There’s new research suggesting that fasting may increase white blood cell counts that avoid unnecessary immune reactions to things that don’t bother you.

 I like this and the way that I see it is: you need to give your digestive system a break from food so that it can relax and focus on healing at least for a short time.
 If you’re constantly eating fast food and complex unnatural meals, your body will be stressed out by simply digesting your food.